Fredos-hub/2D-MOT-Simulation-for-Lithium-6/README.md

 This project is published under the **GNU General Public License v3.0 (GPL-3.0)**.
 See the included `LICENSE` file for the full license text and terms.

-You may also include an SPDX short identifier where appropriate: `SPDX-License-Identifier: GPL-3.0-or-later`.